Sergey0703/rsschool-cv-1/cv.md

 | __discord__                    | Vakulina#6711                 |
 | __rs-scool chanel in discord__ | Viktoria Yakovleva(@Vakulina) |
 ---
-##_Summary information_
+## _Summary information_
--I have work experience in the banking sector.
+- I have work experience in the banking sector.
--I have a fundamental higher education in the field of education.
+- I have a fundamental higher education in the field of education.
--Now am studying frontend development in order to change the field of professional activity.
+- Now am studying frontend development in order to change the field of professional activity.
--I like to learn new things about web development.
+- I like to learn new things about web development.
 ---
-##_Skills_
+## _Skills_
--HTML - bacics
+- HTML - bacics
--CSS  - bacics
+- CSS  - bacics
--GIT  - bacics
+- GIT  - bacics
--JavaScript - start learning
+- JavaScript - start learning
 ---
-##_Code example_
+## _Code example_
 ```.two-columns {
     display: flex;
     justify-content: space-between;